nerdromere/nerdromere.github.io/index.md

 # Websites
 A quick shoutout, I'll be making websites for people, so reach out to me if you want a personal website, (something basic like this, or something a bit more complex) just email me at nerdromere@gmail.com.
+I will be using Amazon Webs Services to host a couple websites.
+I will be getting to know it quite well over the summer.

 # [_Python_](./python)
 I will be learning Python this summer as many it's becoming a popular language